Kong/docs.konghq.com/app/_hub/kong-inc/correlation-id/overview/_index.md

 To edit your Nginx parameters, do the following:

 1. Locate [{{site.base_gateway}}'s template files](/gateway/latest/reference/configuration/#custom-nginx-templates) and make a copy of `nginx_kong.lua`.
-1. Add a `log_format` section on the root level of the config file which includes the `$http_Kong_Request_ID` variable.
+1. Add a `log_format` section inside the `http` context of the config file and include the `$http_Kong_Request_ID` variable.

    In the following example, we create a new log format named `customformat`.